dukeatcoding/dXml/readme.markdown

 	XmlParser *parser = [XmlParser parserWithXml: xml];
 	XmlDocument *xmlDoc = [parser parse];

+### Parsing xml

+dXml's parsing abilities are of course basd around the SDK NSXMLParser class.
+However I have wrapped all the internally functionality with some tweaks of my own.
+Mainly to process a stream of xml into the document model.
+Because developers also regaularly want to parse xml that is stored in NSString objects rather than the default NSData and NSUrl sources, I've added that functionality as well.

+In the previous section there is an example of using the XmlParser.
+It's not hard, just two lines of code:

+	XmlParser *parser = [XmlParser parserWithXml: xml];
+	XmlDocument *xmlDoc = [parser parse];

+There are two other variations on the factory message `[XmlParser parserWithXml: _xml_]`. `[XmlParser parserWithData: _data_]` and `[XmlParser parserWithUrl: _url_]`.
+These provide the same parsing abilities as supplied by NSXMLParser.

+### Generating xml

+### Slick trick - templating xml

 ### More about XmlNode

 Seeing as XmlNode contains the major chunk of functionality, here is a list of some of the most common messages you may send to it and what they do: